 Fuel

 The most common type of fuel in the AtoN field is diesel, which is used in vessels and generators.
 This material can accidentally spill and require clean-up.
 It can become contaminated and require disposal.
 Its fumes pollute the air, and its exhaust contains sooty emissions.
-Similar problems can also be encountered with other types of fuel (e.g., gasoline).
+Similar problems can also be encountered with other types of fuel (e.g. gasoline).

 The following are measures that can be taken to minimize these problems: